groupvine/gv-doc/4-feed/6-feedArchive.md

 # Email Feed

+<span id="gv-4feed-6feedarchive"></span>
 ## Tidy Up your Feed by Archiving Emails
-<span id="gv-4feed-6feedarchive"></span>

-Archiving emails helps “tidy up” your Email Feed by removing extraneous emails that no longer need to be viewable by your general membership or the public.
+Archiving emails helps "tidy up" your Email Feed by removing extraneous emails that no longer need to be viewable by your general membership or the public.